Growing up in northern Illinois, the name of Archbishop Fulton Sheen was a popular one…

 It’s a big year for Archbishop Fulton Sheen and all who love him, and it will end with a joyful celebration.
 The Diocese of Peoria announced Nov.
 18 that his long-awaited beatification will take place on Saturday, Dec.
 21, at the Cathedral of St. Mary of the Immaculate Conception in Peoria.
 In June, Sheen’s remains were transferred from St. Patrick’s Cathedral in New York City to the cathedral in Peoria.
 Little more than a week later, in July, a miracle attributed to his intercession was approved by the pope, clearing the way for his beatification.

 |Brief guide to the Sheen-related sites in and around Peoria|

 This December will mark the 40th anniversary of his death.
-This month marks the centennial of Sheen’s ordination to the priesthood — Sept.
-20 — and next May will mark the 125th anniversary of his birth.
+Sept.
+20 marked the centennial of Sheen’s ordination to the priesthood, and next May will mark the 125th anniversary of his birth.
 In celebration of these milestones, Our Sunday Visitor offers a brief synopsis of the life of this popular televangelist and his mark on the world today.

 Fulton J. Sheen was born in El Paso, Illinois, on May 8, 1895, and raised in nearby Peoria.
 Sheen commuted into town from the family farm to attend St. Mary’s Cathedral parish school and then went to high school at the diocesan Spalding Institute a few blocks away.
 He then attended St. Viator’s College near Kankakee, Illinois, where he excelled academically and graduated as valedictorian of his class.
 Sheen recalled in his autobiography that there was never a time that he could recall not wanting to be a priest.
 Before his ordination to the priesthood on Sept.
 20, 1919, in Peoria, Sheen attended seminary in St. Paul, Minnesota.